fontfish/AlbaMinchoKana/README.md

 As of the time of writing this, I am still trying to decide on an appropriate license for these fonts.
 I will most likely choose either the GNU Public License or the SIL Open Font License, though I am very much an admirer of the boldly open license used by M+ and Gutenberg Labo.

-###### To-Do
+##### Current goals.

-0. Write README.ja.md in Japanese
+0. Write README.ja.md in Japanese.

 1. Enlarge “serifs” on some hiragana.
 As-is, they are somewhat diminished at smaller text sizes.

-2. Redesign the ふ.
-It feels unbalanced.

-3. Begin on katakana design in earnest.
+2. Begin on katakana design in earnest.

-4. Merge with the earlier photopolymer version of the font.
+3. Create “print” version merged with the older photopolymer version of the font.